-- 70. General Principles of Credits to be considered by Council: - Residential credits will apply at the rate of one HUE per activity per existing lot or separate dwelling unit, - Non-residential credits will be calculated on the basis of the GFA of the existing lawful development, and converted to HUEs using the conversion factors set out in Table 7, - Credits remain with the lot they are allocated to and cannot be transferred to another lot being developed, - Credits will not be granted for infrastructure provided in excess of that required as a condition of any consent issued by Council, - Credits cannot be claimed twice for the same development, e.g. a credit cannot be claimed for a lot that existed prior to 1 December 2022 and has paid a DC under the previous policy.
+- 71. General Principles of Credits to be considered by Council: - Residential credits will apply at the rate of one HUE per activity per existing lot or separate dwelling unit, - Non-residential credits will be calculated on the basis of the GFA of the existing lawful development, and converted to HUEs using the conversion factors set out in Table 7, Stormwater credits for conversion from non-residential developments to medium density residential developments will be calculated using the actual impervious surface area for the site and the proposed development. - Credits remain with the lot they are allocated to and cannot be transferred to another lot being developed, - Credits will not be granted for infrastructure provided in excess of that required as a condition of any consent issued by Council, - Credits cannot be claimed twice for the same development, e.g. a credit cannot be claimed for a lot that existed prior to 1 December 2022 and has paid a DC under the previous policy.